EstelleGvl/unknownhands/pages/about.md

 # Why this project?

 Women’s contributions to manuscript culture are substantially understudied.
 Names are missing; attributions are uneven; descriptions are lacunary, multilingual work is often invisible in catalogues.
 Unknown Hands addresses this gap by:
-  - consolidating evidence across libraries, regions, and languages;
+  - consolidating evidence across libraries, regions, and languages.
-  - modeling uncertainty explicitly rather than smoothing it away;
+  - modeling uncertainty explicitly rather than smoothing it away.
   - cataloguing for both human and machine reading.
   - publishing a searchable open dataset and visualizations that make patterns legible at scale.
   - connecting communities of scholars, curators and students working on gender studies and female production to keep developing the dataset and develop collaborations.